-These minimum requirements reflect the cumulative GPA in all high school work attempted through the end of the academic year prior to enrollment.
-Students with no completed high school work may substitute their middle school work.
+The minimum requirement reflects the cumulative GPA in all high school work attempted through the end of the academic year prior to enrollment.
+Students with no completed high school work may substitute their middle school work, and may be required to demonstrate college readiness through a placement test.
 The applications of students wishing to be admitted into the CCP program with lower than the stated admissions criteria will be reviewed by the CCP Admissions Committee for an admissions decision.